stacks-network/stacks-core/NFT_USE_CASE.md

 Jul 19 12:34:41.683519 INFO Tx successfully processed.
 (ThreadId(9), src/chainstate/stacks/miner.rs:235), event_name: transaction_result, tx_id: 17901e5ad0587d414d5bb7b1c24c3d17bb1533f5025d154719ba1a2a0f570246, event_type: success, payload: SmartContract
 ```

-## Step 2: Register the new asset in the interface hyperchain contract
+## Step 2: Register the new NFT asset in the interface hyperchain contract
-Create the transaction to register the new asset.
-This is going to be called by a miner of the hyperchains contract.
+Create the transaction to register the new NFT asset we just published.
+This must be called by a miner of the hyperchains contract.
 Specifically, this transaction will be sent by `AUTH_HC_MINER_ADDR`.
 ```
 node ./register_nft.js 0